Blotter: Two face breaking and entering, drug charges - Salisbury Post

 The charges stem from a routine business check on a storage facility at Royce Apparel, 5200 South Main St. At 11:48 a.m., a Rowan County Sheriff’s Office deputy said he saw a red Dodge Caravan backed up to a loading bay with the rear hatch open.
 Locks on a fence surrounding the building were cut.

-An incident report stated the man was on the ground by the caravan and the woman was on the loading dock, handing down clothing items.
+An incident report stated the man was on the ground by the van and the woman was on the loading dock, handing down clothing items.
 The sheriff’s deputy said Gilley and Powers told him they learned about the building from a friend and thought it was abandoned.

 In addition to clothes inside and next to the van, deputies noted a pallet of office furniture wrapped in plastic and a metal table frame beside the van.